Frogtek/developing-site/README.md

 3. Add the post header (with at least title, date, author and tags):
 4. Write your post (preferably in markdown)

+Note that:

+- The first paragraph (text until first line break) is used as excerpt in post lists
+- Post images/files must be on `./assets/posts` folder
-Note: if the post is from a new author you must create his profile file into `_authors` folder
+- If the post is from a new author you must create his profile file into `_authors` folder
+- To refer internal link you must use a liquid expression like: `{{ site.baseurl }}/relative_url`

 Sample:

     ---
+    layout: post
     title: My first post`
     date: 2018-01-20 13:13:54.000000000 +01:00
     author: guillermo